bcorfman/alex-console/README.md

 * Click the *Open in GitHub Codespaces* badge above to start Visual Studio Code, click the Testing button in the left-hand pane, and click the Run Tests button to execute the ALEX test suite.

 OR
-* At a command prompt in the project directory, type `poetry run pytest'.
+* At a command prompt in the project directory, type `poetry run pytest`.

 ## To run the game
 EITHER
 * Start the Visual Studio Code editor in Codespaces, bring up the Terminal window at the bottom, and type `poetry run python main.py`.

 OR
-* At a command prompt in the project directory, type `poetry run python main.py'.
+* At a command prompt in the project directory, type `poetry run python main.py`.

 ## Game instructions
-* Click anywhere on the map to move the player to that location.
+* Click anywhere on the map with the mouse to move the player to that location.
-* Hit the "q" key to quit the game.
+* Hit the `q` key to quit the game.
 * Yes, it's a prototype.